JustinMonty20/wuul_blog/src/content/blog/CBHacking.md

 Naturally I started googling and then found I could disbale the WP *most likely* in one of two ways.
 Either crack open this bad boy and mess with the battery or if my model supported it I could do something called CCD (Closed Case Debugging).

 It was already running later and I did not feel like splitting this mfer open so I looked more into CCD.
-Using yet another Mrchomebox link I found my model here under [Supported Devices](https://mrchromebox.tech/#devices):SNAPPY, so an HP Chromebook.
+Using yet another Mrchomebox link I found my model here under [Supported Devices](https://mrchromebox.tech/#devices): *SNAPPY*, so an HP Chromebook.
 The WP or Write Protect method is confirmed on my batter.Clicking on the CR50 link on that page brought me to Mrchromebox wiki that dives into [how firmware write protect works](https://wiki.mrchromebox.tech/Firmware_Write_Protect#Hardware_Write_Protection).

 Coming to the bottom of this guide I saw that I needed a special cable called a Suzy Q cable.
 Which when I googled it, looked exactly like a regular USB-A-> USB connector.
 I figured I'd give it a go with a regular cable that I used to charge my keyboard; no luck and I wasted about 20 mins trying that twice before I the ole dusty Google trail and found a Reddit post saying that even though it looked exactly like a run of the mill USB A -> USB C connector, thepins underneath the USB C port were different and on top ofthat you couldn't buy them online from the usualy Suzy Q plug since they stopped making them for whatever reason.
 Bummer.
 I shut off my office machine and headed to my kitchen for some buttered Biscoff toast as I was mulling over my options: